How To Find Top Most Used Commands On Linux - OSTechNix

 Find Top Most Used Commands On Linux

 As you know, the history file (~/.bash_history) keeps a record of all the commands you typed in the Terminal.
-You can easily find which commands you use the most by using this file.
+You can easily find which commands you use the most by referring this file.

-Let me show you the top 5 most used commands on my Linux box.
+Let me show you the top 5 most used commands on my Linux box:

 $ history | awk '{print $2}' | sort | uniq -c | sort -nr | head -5